 - High-energy trauma and diverse combinations of forces

-The soft tissue injury is often substantial especially in high injury fractures.
-Patient should be specifically examined for open injury, compartment syndrome and neurovascular examination.
+The soft tissue injury is often substantial, especially in high injury fractures.
+The patient should be specifically examined for open injury, compartment syndrome, and neurovascular examination.

-There could be associated injury to menisci and/or collateral ligaments necessitating their repair.
+There could be an associated injury to menisci and/or collateral ligaments necessitating their repair.

 Oblique projections should be added if a nondisplaced tibial plateau fracture is suspected but not seen on the standard projections.